 Fabric stores and craft suppliers often sell rolls of batting for quilting projects.
 This type of batting usually comes in several thicknesses and a variety of widths.
 Measure your windows before you visit the stores so you will know how much batting you need.
-Bubble wrap is an alternative to purchased batting if you can collect enough pieces of the same density to fit your curtain or drapes.
+Packaging material is an alternative to purchased batting if you can collect enough pieces of the same density to fit your curtain or drapes.

 Creating energy-efficient window coverings requires that you place a vapor barrier on the side of the curtain or drape that faces a heated room.
-Your vapor barrier can be a sheet of clear plastic, such as a painter's dropcloth, or a sheet of Mylar.
+Your vapor barrier can be a sheet of clear plastic, such as a painter's dropcloth or a sheet of Mylar.
 To prevent heat gain during summer, install the vapor barrier on the window side of your drapes.
 Black plastic and Mylar help reflect sunlight away from your windows.

 Sew or glue your fabric, insulation and vapor barrier together for each drape or curtain.
 When you are ready to install the window coverings, position them so they fit tightly against each window frame.
 Hook and loop tape and magnetic tape are two of the most common options for sealing the edges of your insulated window coverings.
 If you are handy with a needle and thread, adding tabs or ties to the sides and bottom of the drapes lets you use simple cup hooks to tighten the drapes and prevent gaps through which heat or cool air can flow.
 Adding a cornice board to each window also reduces airflow and lost energy through the top of the window.